5 Cozy Comfort Foods Reimagined as Cauliflower Recipes

-4. BBQ Cauliflower Wings from Vegan Huggs
+4. BBQ Cauliflower Wings

 Crispy, tangy wings are a game-day must.
 And now you can have your wings and eat your vegetables too.
 First, you’ll dip florets in a quick batter and bread them with a mix of always-in-the-pantry ingredients.
 Then, pop them in the oven.
 A light brushing with BBQ sauce keeps them crisp — and you could whip up a quick homemade ranch for dipping to make them extra special.

-5. Spicy Cauliflower Burger from Pinch of Yum
+5. Spicy Cauliflower Burger